 Here for the sake of simplicity only two dimensions are selected via, Destination and Origin airport.

-The basic architecture for implementing the OLAP cube in a separate OLAP database which is different from the usual application database is as shown below.
+The basic architecture for implementing the OLAP cube in a separate OLAP database is different from the usual application database.

 OLAP schema design: Currently in this project we are using the Star Shaped with Fact Table as Fact_Plane and Dimension Table as Airport